CamoCatX/camocatx.github.io/blog/_posts/2024-08-03-Is-human-created-content-meaningful.md

 # So as long as we have the illusion

-That the Netflix Orginal Seris, made by real people, and watched by real people.
+That the Netflix Original Series, made by real people, and watched by real people.
 It is something I can talk about with another real human.
 People this way will feel truly happy.
 But if someone is ticked off that a Disney movie is made with AI, people get angary.
 So if you like this post, please believe me that I made it.
 But is people know "*the truth*"...Whatever that maybe, would that create more net good or bad for this planet?
 This is what the Matrix I speak of is all about.
 And I love Post-Modernism.